From hot air balloons and chuck wagons to music, motorcycles and food, there is sure to be an Arkansas festival nearby

 KING BISCUIT BLUES FESTIVAL

-You have plenty of time to plan for attending the October 6-9, 2021 King Biscuit Blues Festival.
+You have plenty of time to plan for attending the King Biscuit Blues Festival in October.
 If you have appreciation for blues music, an American art form, you’ll recognize Helena, Arkansas as the home to the “King Biscuit Time” radio show.
 It’s there that this Arkansas festival preserves and promotes the music of the Delta.
 Blues legends and upcoming artists are featured on five stages.
 The “buskers,” or street performers can be enjoyed through out downtown Helena.
 “Tent City” is where you’ll find food and vendors.
 Allow time to explore the eclectic downtown shops.
 Start planning today for this bucket list Arkansas festival. kingbiscuitfestival.com

-This is just a sampling of festivals in Arkansas.
+This is just a sampling of Arkansas festivals fit for all types of groups.
 For more information, visit the Arkansas Festivals and Events Association at arfea.org.
-You can research the more than 100 members for specific festivals, or better yet, see what festivals and events are happening near the destination you’re planning to visit.
+You can research the more than 100 members for specific festivals, or better yet, see what Arkansas festivals and events are happening near the destination you’re planning to visit.

 by Dave Bodle